Laval Senior Academy: Sport-Études

-LSA offers several Sport-Études (FR) programs that enable student-athletes recognized by their provincial sport federations to combine academic learning with athletic training.
+LSA offers several programs that enable student-athletes recognized by their provincial sport federations to combine academic learning with athletic training.

 These programs are offered in collaboration with Sports Québec federations and local organizations.

-Disciplines include:
+Disciplines include

 Baseball, Basketball, Dance, Diving, Figure Skating, Gymnastics, Hockey, Horseback Riding, Ringuette, Rock Climbing, Soccer, Swimming, Taekwondo, Tennis, Track and Field, and Volleyball.

 Student-athletes follow condensed academic schedules to allow time for daily training and competitions.

 Athletics and Student Life

 Panthers Football

 The LSA Panthers Football Team is composed of students enrolled in the school’s Football Concentration program.

 The program teaches the fundamental skills and techniques of football, emphasizing teamwork, sportsmanship, and overall athletic development.
 Students also engage in other sports to build versatility and physical conditioning.

 Hockey

 The LSA Panthers Hockey Program includes several teams that compete within the RSEQ (Réseau du sport étudiant du Québec).

 The program features a Cadet team (Secondary 3) focused on skill development and two or more Juvenile teams (Secondary 4 and 5) designed for higher competition.
 Players are evaluated on performance, leadership, and academic standing.